Richie Rich (designer)

 Richard Eichhorn, professionally known as Richie Rich, is an American fashion designer, television personality, figure skater, singer, actor and author.
 During the 1990s, he was part of the original group of New York City club personalities named The Club Kids.

 Rich was born in the New York Metropolitan Area and at a young age, his family relocated to San Francisco Bay Area where he began studying theater and competing in figure skating.

-In 1999, Rich and Traver Rains founded the fashion brand, Heatherette.
+In 1999, Rich and Traver Rains founded the fashion brand Heatherette.

 Early life and discovery

 Rich was born in New Jersey and relocated to California at 12 years old, and was raised in San Francisco Bay Area.
 The nickname “Richie Rich” derived from the teasing of other children.

-Rich began figure skating at a young age with the famous Ice Capades.
+Rich began figure skating at a young age with the Ice Capades.
 During his teen years, Rich would sneak out of his house to the club One Step Beyond and started go-go dancing at Club I-Beam in San Francisco's Haight-Ashbury neighborhood.

 In the fall of 1992, Julie Jules encouraged Rich to enter the “Club Kid Style Summit” contest.
 Rich entered and won a trip to New York City to host the opening of Club USA on December 17, 1992.

 Early career

 Ice Capades

-While training under coach Christy Kjarsgaard Ness, trainer of Kristi Yamaguchi for the Olympics, Rich was scouted to tour as a skating performer with the Ice Capades under Sarah Kawahara.
+While training under coach Christy Kjarsgaard Ness, Rich was scouted to tour as a skating performer with the Ice Capades under Sarah Kawahara.

 Original Club Kid

 As a club kid in the '90s and a fixture of The Limelight, Rich created a name for himself attending parties with Michael Alig and DJ Keoki, drawing attention with his theatrical clown-punk makeup and over-the-top outfits that he made himself.

-The New York club kids of the early ’90s picked up where Studio 54 left off.
-Gay kids, trans kids, fashion freaks and art weirdoes all converged nightly in cult Manhattan hotspots like Danceteria and The Limelight.
-They would wear outrageous outfits and party to thumping house music.

 Fashion

 Heatherette

 The name Heatherette was inspired by an opera singer named Heather and the song by Grace Jones: "Warm Leatherette".

-Heatherette was launched in 2001, with a runway show during New York Fashion Week featuring a video by photographer, David LaChapelle, starring Amanda Lepore for a collaboration with MAC Cosmetics.
+Heatherette was launched in 2001, with a runway show during New York Fashion Week featuring a video by photographer David LaChapelle, starring Amanda Lepore for a collaboration with MAC Cosmetics.
 Heatherette continued as a part of the official New York Fashion Week 16 times over a period of 9 years.

 Heatherette has been featured in publications such as Vogue, Teen Vogue, Vanity Fair, GQ, Time, Newsweek, Glamour, Elle, People, Paper, Rolling Stone, Billboard, Trace, W, WWD, New York Times, and others.